An excerpt from "Sayings of a Gadfly"

 husband's authority.

-Gadfly: Are you going to try to implement this principle in your
+Socrates: Are you going to try to implement this principle in your

 family’s life?